roughike/flutter_facebook_login/README.md

 After you've done that, find out what your _Facebook App ID_ is.
 You can find your Facebook App ID in your Facebook App's dashboard in the Facebook developer console.

-Once you have the Facebook App ID figured out, youll have to do two things.
+Once you have the Facebook App ID figured out, you'll have to do two things.

 First, copy-paste the following to your strings resource file.
 If you don't have one, just create it.